-To view the following window, click Security > IMPB > IPv6 > IPv6 Snooping and select the IPv6 Snooping Policy Settings tab, as shown below:
+To view the following window, click Security > IMPB > IPv6 > IPv6 Snooping, as shown below:

 Figure 9-56 IPv6 Snooping Window

 The fields that can be configured in Station Move Setting are described below:

 Parameter Description Station Move Select the station move options here.
 Options to choose from are Permit and Deny .